Jbleezy/BO1-Reimagined/README.md

 * Remove zombie failsafe death print before release
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct
 * Add WaW weapon files with correct stats
-* Do impact damage from steilhandgranate in weapon file
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)